If you’re like most non-native speakers, you’re probably concerned about whether people understand you when you’re speaking English.

 Reason #1: They choose not to understand you.

-One major reason that native English speakers don’t understand you doesn’t have anything to do with you.
+One major reason that some native English speakers don’t understand you doesn’t have anything to do with you.

 Believe it or not, understanding someone with a foreign accent is actually a choice.

 In such a globally connected world like the one we live in today, most people have been exposed to non-native accents.

 Of course you might meet people from more remote areas who only interact with people who sound like them, but they may simply need a few moments to adjust to your accent.

 Here’s the truth: if someone doesn’t understand you, they may be close-minded or they may not like foreign accents.

 When this type of person hears a minor mistake, a mispronounced consonant, a word that is stressed wrong, they put up a mental block and decide that they don’t understand you.

 This means they won’t try to find a way to understand a non-native speaker and adjust to their accent.

 I’ve experienced this as a non-native speaker of Spanish.
 For the most part, people are used to hearing Americans speaking Spanish with an American accent.

 But occasionally you’ll come across someone who really doesn’t like foreigners and they’ll basically decide they can’t understand you, no matter how well you speak the language.